lmmx/ordered-powerset/README.md

 The third form is _ρ(𝕓)_, which is the binary 'toggle' and is the far more 'natural' (again, as in amenable) way to represent these PWDs: if the PWD contains an item, we toggle it.

-The standard way I learnt to write a binary digit (and textbooks vary on this convention) is the one that makes them look most like a polynomial, with coefficients in descending order left to right.
+The standard way I learnt to write binary (and textbooks vary on this convention) is the one that makes them look most like a polynomial, with coefficients in descending order left to right.

 For `n=4`, this means for a binary codeword of length 4,